 First, we identify all of the employees in the UMETRICS employment records where the employee was paid on a grant and listed under the occupation "Faculty."
-Among those, we filter to individuals who are only paid under the occupation during any employment.27 We also filter to individuals who worked at least three years in the UMETRICS employment data.
+Among those, we filter to individuals who are only paid under the occupation during any employment.33 We also filter to individuals who worked at least three years in the UMETRICS employment data.
 We call these Principal Investigators (PIs).

 Second, we identify all of the grants associated with a PI.
 We do this by collecting any grants that paid the PI at any time in the UMETRICS employment data.
 We exclude any grants intended for research centers rather than individuals projects, both by excluding NIH grants categorized as center grants as well as any grants that paid more than 12 distinct faculty members.
 We also excluded grants with titles indicating that they were for "Clinical Services" or "Scholarships".
-We also only include grants that paid employees, made purchases at a vendor, and had non-negative total expenses.28
+We also only include grants that paid employees, made purchases at a vendor, and had non-negative total expenses.34

-26https://github.com/benzipperer/historicalminwage/releases
+$^{^{32}}$ https://github.com/benzipperer/historicalminwage/releases

-27We exclude individuals who, for example, are paid as both "Faculty" and "Staff" or "Faculty" and "Postdoc".
+33We exclude individuals who, for example, are paid as both "Faculty" and "Staff" or "Faculty" and "Postdoc".

-28Negative expenses could occur for a variety of reasons.
+34Negative expenses could occur for a variety of reasons.
 Some universities allow labs to spend funds prior to receiving promised funds from a funding agency.
 In addition, when vendor expenses are reversed or refunded the negative charges

 We call this set of grants associated with a PI a "lab."
 For our analysis, we focus on the time period before 2020 as the COVID-19 pandemic created a variety of disruptions that would make it hard to isolate the effects of minimum wage changes.
-We also drop any labs that do not employ at least one worker at some point.
 Finally, in order to have the same number of observations in our regressions, we restrict to only labs that have variation in the number of undergraduate days of employment across their observations.
 We do this because labs without such variation would be dropped from our two-way fixed effects regressions as singletons.